I have sold my holding in Supergroup at £14.60 for a 10% loss.

 - ‘Traditional’ communications markets are shrinking slowly while new more technologically advanced market are growing rapidly.
 Overall, Gamma operates in markets with strong secular growth.
 Given the nature of the market there appears to be some technological risk here i.e. that a competitor comes up with a new way of doing things – not clear how high this is.

 - Business economics: these look excellent as expected for this kind of business – good cost structure with high margins.
-Very high ROCE and profits are turned to cash.
-Net cash.
+Very high ROCE and net cash.
 High proportion of recurring revenues.

 - Historic performance: very strong and consistent growth in profits and cash flow in recent years.
 Quite recently listed with strong share price momentum since then.